-Article 11 — Nifty and Bank Nifty Intraday Strategies That Actually Work for Retail
+Article 11 — Nifty and Bank Nifty Intraday Methodologies: An Educational Overview

-Article 11 — Nifty and Bank Nifty Intraday Strategies That Actually Work for Retail
+Article 11 — Nifty and Bank Nifty Intraday Methodologies: An Educational Overview

-title: "Nifty and Bank Nifty Intraday Strategies That Actually Work for Retail"
+title: "Nifty and Bank Nifty Intraday Methodologies: An Educational Overview"

 description: "Three intraday setups with realistic Indian retail-level expected returns, rigorous entry criteria, and honest costs."